 If left untreated for a while, the infection can spread to the heart, the brain, or the nervous system.
 It can cause cognitive impairment, depression, memory loss, muscle aches, neuropathy, or heart problems.

 In rare cases, Lyme disease becomes chronic.
 This usually happens when it goes undetected for a year or more and is not treated.
-It can be misdiagnosed as an autoimmune disease like fibromyalgia, multiple sclerosis, or a host of other diseases.
+It can be misdiagnosed as an autoimmune disease such as fibromyalgia, multiple sclerosis, or a host of other diseases.